 It’s more typical for advisors to operate in a way that provides them the best payoff.

-The typical advisor begins, as we do, by developing a financial outline for each client.
+The typical advisor in Omaha begins, as we do, by developing a financial outline for each client.
 But what they do next is not what we do.

 Their first step will be to “insure your future” by selling you an annuity that is guaranteed by an insurance company.
 They will recommend this as the safe way to provide you with an income stream to pay your monthly living expenses.